-Organizer has not yet provided the result of evaluation based on classification errors.
+Organizer has not yet provided the evaluation result based on classification errors.
 Therefore, we independently conducted this evaluation.

 We cannot evaluate the performance for extracting the structure of classes of our system, because our system classifies documents for two particular classes.
 Thus, we did not evaluate the performance of the classification to the structure of classes.